Last Update: 7th May 2025

 Also, study these articles:

 The above video compares the Fuji GFX100S to the Sony A6000.
-While the GFX100S sensor is 4 times larger than the Sony, the Fuji pixel area is only 5% larger.
-The same Sony sensor is 1.6 times bigger than the EM1 III sensor, and the pixel area is only 15% larger.
+While the GFX100S sensor is 2X larger than the Sony, the Fuji's pixel area is only 5% larger.
+The same Sony sensor is 1.3X bigger than the EM1 III sensor, and the pixel area is only 15% larger.
 Acknowledging any optical differences between sensor sizes, we know all sensors have similar technical limitations.
-For example, sensors saturate when fully exposed, and each image sensor has a Noise Floor.
-The video is entertaining, informative, and a welcome change to the almost daily "size and capture" promotions.
+For instance, sensors saturate when fully exposed, and each image sensor has a native noise floor.
+I found the video entertaining, informative, and a welcome change to the almost daily "size and capture" or bigger is better promotions.

 How does the engineering community view the world?

-Design engineers review each aspect of the camera, whereas reviewers deliberately focus on Sensor Size and Pixel Pitch.
-Engineers look at the Effective Pixel Area, the lens image circle covering the sensor, the camera's size (temperature & cooling), general energy needs, the IBIS system (size, cooling, & power needs), and the size and weight of the camera/lens combination.
+Design engineers review each aspect of the camera, whereas marketers deliberately focus on sensor size and pixel pitch.
+Engineers consider the effective pixel area, the lens image circle, the camera's physical size (temperature & cooling), general energy needs, IBIS (size and weight efficiency ratio), and the size and weight of different camera/lens combinations.

 - Pixel pitch defines the resolution/quality of TV displays.
 Why apply that to sensors..?

-- How does it happen that 2 cameras with similar sensor sizes & MPixels are so different?
+- How could it be that 2 cameras with the same sensor size and resolution are different?

 - Sony users can reconfigure the Sony A7 series to APC mode.
 What happens to the IQ?

-- Photographers typically see only little changes when "upgrading" to FF cameras.
+- Photographers typically see only small changes when "upgrading" to FF cameras.
 Why?

 - Up to 98% of all camera reviews repeat the same "size and capture" phrases/keywords.